 In the case that the details listed in point A do not apply for the whole group, and there are different processes that apply, then they are to be listed individually and the points contained in Section A to be answered separately for every undertaking within the group.

-All details, such as the name, LEI, address and the country of the entity (line 2 to 5 and 7 to 10) are to be provided for pairs both within the European Union as well as in third countries (e.g. An undertaking from AT with an undertaking from DE).
-Every pair is to be entered in a separate column (column B through to column XFD).
+All details, such as the name, LEI, address and the country of the entity (column B to E and H to K) are to be provided for pairs both within the European Union as well as in third countries (e.g. an undertaking from AT with an undertaking from DE).
+Every pair is to be entered in a separate row.
+By default 20 rows are inserted but you can add or delete rows as necessary.
+The attachment needs to be uploaded as csv file in the relevant “Data transmission” within our online IGT Tool.